 - Cell Displays storm cells using cell data obtained from a WX-500 stormscope.
-Each lightning strike is displayed as a yellow '+' sign, and clumps of strikes indicate the cell and cell intensity. - Display Off Turns display of lightning information off. - Clear Strikes-Removes current lightning symbols to allow for the refresh of lightning data when using a on-board lightning sensor.
-Does not remove Datalink lightning. - WX Rpts-Controls the type of Datalink weather information displayed on the map, as follows: - AII-Displays graphical METARs, AIRMETs, and SIGMETs. - ◆ METARS-Displays graphical METARs only. - ◆ AIRMET-Displays graphical AIRMETs only. - ◆ SIGMET-Displays graphical SIGMETs only. - DSPLY OFF-Turns off display of all weather information.
+Each lightning strike is displayed as a yellow '+' sign, and clumps of strikes indicate the cell and cell intensity. - ◆ Display Off Turns display of lightning information off. - Clear Strikes-Removes current lightning symbols to allow for the refresh of lightning data when using a on-board lightning sensor.
+Does not remove Datalink lightning. - WX Rpts-Controls the type of Datalink weather information displayed on the map, as follows: - All-Displays graphical METARs, AIRMETs, and SIGMETs. - ◆ METARS-Displays graphical METARs only. - ◆ AIRMET-Displays graphical AIRMETs only. - SIGMET-Displays graphical SIGMETs only. - DSPLY OFF-Turns off display of all weather information.

-For more information about Datalink, see Section 10, "Datalink (Optional)" on page 99.
+For more information about Datalink, see Section 10, "Datalink (Optional)" on page 115.

-- 2) Map Functions-Controls basic look of the map in terms of orientation, number of elements, and base map. - View-Orients the map for either Track/Heading Up or North Up.
+- Map Functions-Controls basic look of the map in terms of orientation, number of elements, and base map. - View-Orients the map for either Track/Heading Up or North Up.
 FORWARD and CENTER views are oriented with Track/ Heading Up.
 North Up orients the map to true North, with the ownship symbol rotated to show track/heading. - Forward 120° view with airplane's present position displayed at the bottom.
-Current heading (or track) is displayed at the top of the map. - ◆ Center 360° view with airplane's present position displayed at the center of the compass range ring with current heading (or track) at the top of map. - North up 360° view with airplane's present position displayed at the center, and north is always at the top of the map. - Declutter-Controls the four levels of navigation database detail on the Map from most to least:
+Current heading (or track) is displayed at the top of the map. - Center 360° view with airplane's present position displayed at the center of the compass range ring with current heading (or track) at the top of map. - North up 360° view with airplane's present position displayed at the center, and north is always at the top of the map. - Declutter-Controls the four levels of navigation database detail on the Map from most to least:

-- Base Map-Controls the base map layers: - TERRAIN-Color-contoured terrain, bodies of water, and political boundaries. - BASE-Bodies of water and Political boundaries - NONE-No base map - Wx Ovly Weather Overlay controls the type of weather information displayed on the map.
-Press Wx Ovly to toggle the display options: - ◆ DL RDR If installed and available, displays 2-Way Datalink RADAR information on the map.
-2-Way Datalink uses two-way messaging to send your present position and flight plan to the Avidyne Network Operations Center (NOC), which then sends you only the data for your position or flight plan, depending on your Datalink setup preferences. - US RDR or CAN RDR If Broadcast Datalink is installed and available, the single down arrow displays basic Datalink RADAR information on the map.
+- Base Map-Controls the base map layers: - TERRAIN-Color-contoured terrain, bodies of water, and political boundaries. - BASE-Bodies of water and Political boundaries - ♦ NONE-No base map - Wx Ovly Weather Overlay controls the type of weather information displayed on the map.
+Press Wx Ovly to cycle through the display options: - US RDR or LOC RDR If Broadcast Datalink is installed and available, the single down arrow displays basic Datalink RADAR information on the map.
 Storm cell movement is not displayed.
 The external Broadcast Datalink receiver receives a constant stream of weather data for the entire United States via a satellite radio system.
 US RDR displays CONUS weather.
-CAN RDR displays Canadian weather.
+CAN RDR displays Canadian weather.LOC RDR displays regional radar for ADS-B configurations.